-Posted on May 24th, 2011 in Food Gold by Elliot Aronow
+Posted on May 24th, 2011 in Uncategorized by Elliot Aronow

 Going to go a different route this week and provide you, our loyal readers, with a somewhat random (but nonetheless very useful) list of cooking tips I’ve picked up over the last year.
 The idea is to arm you with the knowledge to step up any dish you are preparing, and bring a bit more of technical edge to your cooking.
 We will be back next week with yet another swagged out recipe but for now, enjoy those notes from the field.
 And feel free to add your own in the comments!

 1. Don’t add any salt to vegetables you want browned until after they are carmelized/browned in the pan.
 The reason is that salt draws moisture out of food to the top, and you want the surfaces of your veggies to be as dry as possible when you are browning food.
 Dry food = brown food = delicious.